laoyigrace/subject/doc/source/cache.rst

 ``glance-cache-prefetcher`` executable, which will prefetch all queued subjects concurrently, logging the results of the fetch for each subject.

-Finding Which Images are in the Subject Cache
+Finding Which Subjects are in the Subject Cache
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can find out which subjects are in the subject cache using one of the